Updated 24 May 2025

 Type words to earn experience and typing tokens, level up and earn ranks, and use typing tokens to buy new wordlists!

-Typing tester uses several frameworks, including Fusion, Knit, and ProfileService.
+Typing Tester is written in Luau and uses several frameworks, including Fusion, Knit, and ProfileService.

 The game is playable at roblox.com/games/10061236122.